rehan6025/CLI-task-tracker/README.md

 ```
 npm install
-task-cli <any command you wanna use , to see supported , use taskcli --help>
+task-cli <any command you wanna use , to see supported , use task-cli --help>
 ```

 ## Supported Actions